What are warts?

 - Not letting the warts touch other people’s skin

-- Not sharing personal items, such as towels
+- Not sharing personal items, such as clothes, wash clothes, or towels

 - Wearing socks or slippers if you have warts on the bottom of your feet